White House Farm murders: Daniel and Nicholas Caffell

-A week-long visit to White House Farm had been arranged for August 1985 at the Bambers' request; the plan was that the boys would visit their grandparents with Sheila before going on holiday to Norway with their father.
+A week-long visit to White House Farm had been arranged for August 1985 at the Bambers' request; the plan was for the twins to visit their grandparents with Sheila before the boys went on holiday in Norway with their father.
 Daniel and Nicholas were reluctant to stay at the farm.
-They disliked that June made them pray, and in the car on the way asked their father to speak to her about it.
-In addition Daniel had become a vegetarian and was worried about being forced to eat meat.
-When their father dropped them off at the house on 4 August, it was the last time he saw them.
+June made them pray, which they disliked, and, in the car on the way there, they asked Colin to speak to her about it.
+Also, Daniel had become vegetarian and was worried about being forced to eat meat.
+When their father dropped them off at the house on 4 August, it would be the last time he would ever see them.
 The boys are buried together in Highgate Cemetery.
 Sheila was cremated, and the urn with her ashes was placed in their coffin.